anish-lakkapragada/tricli/CLI_README.md

 shot
 ```

-This indentation style is clear with the example below.
-Essentially the display method prints out
-the words in the trie based on their prefix, and indents on a word to show that this word can be made
-by adding characters to the above words.
+This indentation style becomes clear and intuitive with this example.
+Essentially the display method prints out the words in the trie based on their prefix, and indents on a word to show that this word can be made by adding characters at the end of above words.

 ## Autocomplete